We support women and girls in war and crisis zones

 2. Discriminatory laws

-In central Iraq and in the KRI the religious legislation means any approved religious group can settle issues relating to family and civil status.
-These laws, and the often conservative interpretation of them, foster sexualised violence and discrimination against women and girls.
-Survivors of sexualised violence are both stigmatised. and deprived of opportunities to escape situations of violence or take legal action against it, since they are generally economically dependent.
+In central Iraq and in the KRI there is a religious legislation which means any approved religious group can settle issues relating to family and civil status.
+These laws, and the often-conservative interpretation of them, foster sexualised violence and discrimination against women and girls.
+Survivors are both stigmatised and deprived of opportunities to escape situations of violence or take legal action against it, since they are generally economically dependent.

 3. Sexualised violence as a weapon of war

-In the 1980s during the Al-Anfal campaign, Saddam Hussein ordered the use of sexualised violence against Kurdish women.
-And after the US invasion and collapse of the regime in 2003, human rights organisations reported large numbers of women being abducted, raped and killed.
+The crimes against Yazidi women and girls are part of a history of atrocities against Iraqis.
+In the 1980s during the Al-Anfal campaign, the dictator Saddam Hussein ordered the use of sexualised violence against Kurdish women.
+And after the US invasion and collapse of the Hussein regime in 2003, human rights organisations reported large numbers of women being kidnapped, raped and killed.

 4. Yazidi women and their children after the genocide